reemgawad/ruby2d-games/01-snake/readme.md

 cd snake
 ruby snake.rb
 ```
 Use the arrow keys to move the snake.
+Gather points as you feed the snake, the game ends when the snake hits itself!